-Science writer and Scientific American blogger, Kathleen Raven creates two blog posts, describing sexual harassment and abuse.
-Her first post does not name the men involved, but she later identifies her abusers in a second post; Bora Zivkovic is one of them.
+Science writer and Scientific American blogger Kathleen Raven publishes two blog posts describing sexual harassment and abuse.
+Her first post does not name the men involved, but she later identifies her abusers in a second post; Zivkovic is one of them.

 - “Mixed Up – this needs to stop”